Context-Aware Regularization with Markovian Integration for Attention-Based Nucleotide Analysis: Introduction

 In this work, we enhance transformers by incorporating Markovian priors, guiding them to follow long-range transition dynamics and better capture complex dependencies within the broader context of genomic sequences.
 Drawing on recent studies that interpret transformers' capabilities through the lens of Markovian processes~\citet{hu2024limitation,zekri2024large}, we propose a novel pretraining strategy that explicitly enforces these Markovian properties.

 Our approach, named \textsc{CARMANIA} (Context-Aware Regularization with Markovian Integration for Attention-Based Nucleotide Analysis), supplements the standard next-token prediction objective with an auxiliary loss.
 This loss aligns the model’s predicted first-order transition matrix with one derived from the full input sequence, encouraging consistency with its empirical token transition patterns.
 By doing so, \textsc{CARMANIA} captures the probabilistic structure of genomic sequences and improves context-awareness during next-token prediction.

-This concept is illustrated in Figure~\ref{fig:experiments}.
+To scale pretraining to long genomic sequences, we replace full attention with \textbf{sliding-window attention (SWA)}, a sparse mechanism that limits each token’s receptive field to a fixed-size window of preceding tokens, reducing complexity from $O(n^2)$ to $O(kn)$ ($k \ll n$) while preserving biologically meaningful local interactions. \textbf{TM loss} complements this by reinforcing short-range dependencies within the local window while promoting global consistency, since the transition matrix is computed over the entire input sequence.
+Together, these components enable a balance between local motif recognition and broader statistical alignment. \emph{In practice, CARMANIA handles effective contexts up to 160\,kbp, which makes it, to our knowledge, the longest-context \textbf{transformer-based genomic language model} to date.} An overview of our framework is illustrated in Figure~\ref{fig:experiments}.

 In addition to improving context modeling, our pretraining approach supports efficient domain adaptation, as conserved transition patterns across species enable generalization with minimal fine-tuning~\cite{bergeron2023evolution}.

 The main contributions of this work are:

 \textbf{• A scalable architecture for long-context genomic modeling} that integrates sliding-window attention, RoPE-based positional encoding, FlashAttention, and a widened Transformer backbone, enabling efficient representation learning over extended DNA sequences. \\